On effects of inhomogeneity on anisotropy in Backus average

 \subsection{Backus average}

-In this paper, we discuss the~\citet{Backus1962} average of isotropic layers as measure of inhomogeneity of these layers.
-Herein, the~\citet{Backus1962} average results in a homogeneous transversely isotropic medium.
-Each isotropic layer is defined by the density-scaled elasticity parameters, $c_{1111}$ and $c_{2323}$\,.
+In this paper, we discuss the~\citet{Backus1962} average of isotropic layers as a measure of inhomogeneity of these layers.
+Herein, the~\citeauthor{Backus1962} average results in a homogeneous transversely isotropic medium.
+Each isotropic layer is defined by the elasticity parameters, $c_{1111} := c^{\ast}_{1111}/\rho = v_P^2$ and $c_{2323} := c^{\ast}_{2323}/\rho = v_S^2$\,, whose values we calculate using the $P$- and $S$-wave speeds, $v_P$ and $v_S$\,, which are obtained from compressional- and shear-sonic logs.
+Throughout this paper, we use $c_{1111}$ and $c_{2323}$\,, which are the elasticity parameters scaled by density,~$\rho$\,, as opposed to their non-scaled counterparts, $c^{\ast}_{1111}$ and $c^{\ast}_{2323}$\,.
 The corresponding five parameters of the transversely isotropic medium are

 Herein, the bar indicates an average, which is defined by~\citet{Backus1962} as

 where the weight,~$w(x_3)$\,, allows us the use of many functions, since the conditions imposed on it are not restrictive. $w$ is required to be a continuous nonnegative function tending to zero at infinities and to exhibit the following properties: